nemesisdb/nemesisdb/docs/docs/home/tldr-kv.md

 - No session token requires
 - Keys are not segregated:
   - i.e. if you're caching user data, all user data is stored in a single map, but with sessions you can create a separate sessions per user
-  - Keys have to be unique across the entire database, but with sessions keys are only unique within a session (because each session has a dedicated map)
+  - Keys have to be unique across the entire database.
+With sessions, keys are only unique within a session because each session has a dedicated map
-- Lower memory usage and higher throughput
+- Lower memory usage and latency
-  - There is no session map to maintain (i.e. session token -> session data)
-  - Disabling sessions avoids a session map lookup

 <br/>